 An estimated 26 percent of Americans ages 18 and older (approximately one in four adults) suffer from some form of mental health issue.
 In fact, many of these people will suffer from more than one diagnosable issue at a time.
-In addition, depressive issues tend to often co-occur with substance abuse or anxiety issues.
-This wide range of diagnosis can lead to a glut of ‘one size fits all” approaches.
-However, one of the most overlooked (yet effective) treatments/beneficial behaviors for those in recovery is art therapy.
+Also, depressive issues tend to often co-occur with anxiety issues.
+This wide range of diagnoses can lead to a glut of ‘one size fits all” approaches.
+However, one of the most overlooked (yet effective) treatments/therapies for those in recovery is the benefits of art therapy.

 What is Art Therapy?